EiichiroIto/MPyTools/doc/baseclasses.md

 This class is for BBC micro:bit device.

 # Class side methods
 Base class has class side methods.
-Most important methods are #coderClass and #recordModuleNamed:into:.
+Most important methods are #coderClass #recordModuleNamed:into:.

 ## coderClass method
 #coderClass method should return the MicroPythonCoder class or its subclass.
 Coder class generates MicroPython codes, and base class specifies corresponding coder class for generating suitable code for that class.